-- What is the SSA’s definition of “disability”?
+- What is the SSA’s definition of disability?
 It means that someone is unable to work because of a verifiable mental or physical impairment expected to result in death, or has lasted, or is expected to last, for at least 12 months.

 - How does someone qualify?
 Generally, the person must have worked and paid FICA taxes for at least five of the last 10 years.
 An individual also must have been disabled before reaching retirement age (65-67) and must meet the SSA’s definition of disability.

 - How long does it take to get a decision on an SSDI claim?
 It’s a lengthy process.
 Someone can expect to wait about three to five months to receive an initial decision.
 If the claim is denied, the first appeal may take another three to five months.
 If the claim is denied and appealed to a hearing with an administrative law judge, the additional wait could be more than 17 months.
 The national average wait time is now about 518 days, according to the SSA.
-Click here for a comparison of wait times by state.

 - Do I need an SSDI representative like Allsup?
 You can apply on your own, but Allsup may dramatically improve an applicant’s chances of receiving disability benefits.